 The night sky presents the viewer with a picture of a calm and unchanging Universe.
-So the 1929 discovery by Edwin Hubble that the Universe is in fact expanding at enormous speed was revolutionary.
-Hubble noted that galaxies outside our own Milky Way were all moving away from us, each at a speed proportional to its distance from us.
-He quickly realized what this meant that there must have been an instant in time (now known to be about 14 billion years ago) when the entire Universe was contained in a single point in space.
-The Universe must have been born in this single violent event which came to be known as the "Big Bang."
+So when scientists noticed that the Universe is in fact expanding at enormous speed this was revolutionary.
+Astronomers noted that galaxies outside our own Milky Way were all moving away from us, each at a speed proportional to its distance from us.
+There must have been an instant in time (now known to be about 14 billion years ago) when the entire Universe was contained in a single point in space.
+The Universe must have been born in this event which came to be known as the "Big Bang."

 What is dark energy?
 More is unknown than is known — we know how much there is, and we know some of its properties; other than that, dark energy is a mystery — but an important one.
 Roughly 70% of the Universe is made of dark energy.
 Dark matter makes up about 25%.
 The rest - everything on Earth, everything ever observed with all of our instruments, all normal matter adds up to less than 5% of the Universe.
 Then again, maybe it shouldn't be called "normal" matter since it is a small fraction of the Universe!